 6. Listening to Audiobooks Helps Children Strengthen Their Imagination

 Listening to audiobooks allows children to practice visualizing what is happening in a story.
 Not only does this support a strong imagination, but it also helps to develop creativity.

-The Benefits of Audiobooks Include the Development of Reading Comprehension Skills
+7. The Benefits of Audiobooks Include the Development of Reading Comprehension Skills

-Audiobooks Promote a Love of Reading
+8. Audiobooks Promote a Love of Reading

-As we’ve mentioned, new readers are often limited to a selection of books they can read independently.
+As mentioned, new readers are often limited to books they can read independently.
 However, audiobooks can open up a broader range of literature.
+Thus, motivating children to explore different book titles and genres.
 As a result, children can explore their interests and continue to develop their identities.